 Electronic Submission of Accreditation Materials: All institutions will provide the Commission with an electronic copy of all accreditation documents and related materials, which conform to the Commission's Electronic Submission Guidelines.
-Electronic submission guidelines will be provided to programs.
+Electronic submission guidelines can be found on the Commission's website or obtained from the Commission staff.
 Accreditation documents and related materials must be complete and comprehensive.

-Documents that fail to adhere to the stated Guidelines for Submission will not be accepted and the program will be contacted to submit a corrected document.
+Documents that fail to adhere to the stated Guidelines for submission will not be accepted and the program will be contacted to submit a corrected document.
 In this case, documents may not be reviewed at the assigned time which may impact the program's accreditation status.